 This change has a significant impact in some environments.
 For example, Fig. 1a shows the updraft path predicted by older versions of the scheme in one type of marginally unstable, relatively dry environment.
 The parameterized updraft is only slightly warmer than the environment over a deep layer.
-In the first 100 hPa or so above cloud base (i.e., ~ the 800 - 900 hPa layer) the environment is relatively moist and the updraft is just starting to accumulate liquid water, so the entrainment process dominates, as reflected by a sharp increase in updraft mass flux (Fig. 2) and a decrease, or dilution, of updraft $\theta_e$ (Fig. 3).
-However, in the relatively dry air of the next ~ 400 hPa, the detrainment processes dominates (Fig. 2) and the updraft undergoes very little dilution (Fig. 3).
-In contrast, with the minimum entrainment rate imposed, relatively strong dilution of the updraft continues above 800 hPa so the updraft parcel loses its upward momentum by the time it reaches about 600 hPa (Figs. 1b, 3), yielding a cloud depth less than the minimum value required for deep convection.
-In older versions of the scheme, this would mean that no parameterized convection would occur, but in newer versions, shallow (non-precipitating) convection would be activated (see below).
+In the first 100 hPa or so above the cloud base (i.e., approximately the 800- 900-hPa layer), the environment is relatively moist and the updraft is just starting to accumulate liquid water, and so the entrainment process dominates, as reflected by a sharp increase in updraft mass flux (UMF; Fig. 2) and a decrease, or dilution, of updraft $\theta_e$ (Fig. 3).
+However, in the relatively dry air of the next ~400 hPa, the detrainment processes dominates (Fig. 2) and the updraft undergoes very little dilution (Fig. 3).
+In contrast, with the minimum entrainment rate imposed, relatively strong dilution of the updraft continues above 800 hPa, and so the updraft parcel loses its upward momentum by the time it reaches about 600 hPa (Figs. 1b, 3), yielding a cloud depth less than the minimum value required for deep convection.
+In older versions of the scheme, this would mean that no parameterized convection would occur, but in newer versions shallow (nonprecipitating) convection would be activated [see section 3a(4) below].